truong14042004/tranxuantruongFCJ/content/5-Workshop/_index.md

 ### Overview

-Setup CodePipeline and CodeBuild for Amazon ECR is a streamlined and automated approach to building, testing, and deploying container images into your Elastic Container Registry.
-This workshop will guide you through the essential steps to create a fully automated CI/CD workflow.
+Setting up CodePipeline and CodeBuild for Amazon ECR is a sensible and automated approach to building, testing, and deploying container images to your Elastic Container Registry.
+This workshop will guide you through the essential steps to create a fully automated CI/CD pipeline.

 Through this workshop, you will: